 Once the nine (9) credits have been earned, the program director must review the student's status.
-The program director may: a) allow the student to become a regular, degreeseeking graduate student; b) refuse further enrollment.
+The program director may: a) allow the student to become a regular, degree-seeking graduate student; b) refuse further enrollment.

-Appeals of admission decisions are made to the dean of studies.
+Appeals of admission decisions are made to the school deans.
 Applicant is eligible for financial aid.